Best Pokemon Legends: Z-A Pokemon

 Greninja

-Greninja is a Water/Dark-type Pokémon introduced in Generation 6.
+Greninja is a Water/Dark-type Pokémon introduced in Generation VI.
 It evolves from Frogadier and is the final evolution of the Water-type starter Froakie.
-In addition to the standard Torrent ability shared by Water-type starters, Greninja can have the Protean ability, which changes its type to match the... read more
+In addition to the standard Torrent Ability shared by Water-type starters, Greninja can have Protean, which changes its type to match the move it... read more

 -